MikkelFrank/Retail-Sales-Data-Warehouse-BI-Analysis/README.md

 ## Project Overview

 This project builds a simplified retail data warehouse and performs business intelligence (BI) analysis using SQL and Python.
-The focus is on demonstrating how to structure data into multiple tables and analyze it using JOIN operations.
+The focus is on demonstrating how to have multiple tables and analyze them using JOIN operations.

 ---